jena-mari/csci262-a1/README.md

 - salt.txt
 - shadow.txt

-2. To run the FileSystem normally, and be able to do login and file operations:
+2. To run the FileSystem normally with no arguments, and allow a user to try and log into the file system:
 ```python
 $ python3 FileSystem.py
 ```